Tree Removal in Wollongong: A Local Guide for Homeowners

 If you have a tree that needs removing or an old stump that a previous company left behind, the first step is a free on-site assessment.
 Luke will assess the tree, check access, identify any council considerations, and give you a clear, written quote.

 Southside Stump Grinding services Wollongong, Figtree, Corrimal, Dapto, Shellharbour, Kiama, and all suburbs across the Illawarra.
-Small tree removal, palm removal, and stump grinding — from quote to clean site.
+Small tree removal, palm removal, and tight access stump grinding, from quote to clean site.